LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Usability Evaluation with VR Researchers

 \subsubsection{Improvement Suggestions}

-Participants suggested several solutions to address these challenges:
+Participants suggested several solutions to address these challenges, with their actual responses available in Sec.
+3.2 of the Supplementary Material.

-\begin{itemize} \item \textbf{Modularization:} Restructure the system to import only the necessary components (questionnaire, data upload, state management) rather than working with a monolithic package [P1]. \item \textbf{Improving UI:} Adopt a node-based or table-driven GUI with color-coded elements for clearer visualization of state transitions: \begin{itemize} \item \textit{"I would prefer color coding in the UI."
-[P1]} \end{itemize} \item \textbf{Operation Streamlining:} Add copy-and-paste functionality for state settings and streamline controls to reduce excessive clicking (e.g., [P4]'s suggestion for a Gantt chart style layout). \item \textbf{Enhanced Tutorials and Documentation:} Improve documentation with video tutorials, sample scenes, and detailed integration guides to reduce barriers to entry and facilitate user learning. \end{itemize}
+\begin{itemize} \item \textbf{Modularization:} Restructure the system to import only the necessary components (questionnaire, data upload, state management) rather than working with a monolithic package. \item \textbf{Improving UI:} Adopt a node-based or table-driven GUI with color-coded elements for clearer visualization of state transitions. \item \textbf{Operation Streamlining:} Add copy-and-paste functionality for state settings and streamline controls to reduce excessive clicking (e.g., [P4]'s suggestion for a Gantt chart style layout). \item \textbf{Enhanced Tutorials and Documentation:} Improve documentation with video tutorials, sample scenes, and detailed integration guides to reduce barriers to entry and facilitate user learning. \end{itemize}